Control and Coordination Class 10 Best MCQs

 Question 52: How does a sensitive plant transmit information about touch?

-C. Through a combination of electrical and chemical signals
+Correct Answer: C. The sensitive plant uses a combination of electrical and chemical signals to transmit information about touch.

 Question 53: What causes the movement of leaves in a sensitive plant?